dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

 categories: [Programming]
 ---

 If you've been up until it's 2am and you got a project due in 5 days ago then just jump to [here](#making-a-video-loop-without-decoding-the-video-first).
-Full code is available on my github
+Or check out the full code available on my [github] (https://github.com/dkblackley/Gstreamer-example/blob/main/Server/main.py)

 Recently I've been wrapping my head around the video library [Gstreamer](https://gstreamer.freedesktop.org/).
 Particularly, I've been using the Python bindings, naively believing Python would be easier than writing it in its native language, C. In retrospect, I'd perhaps recommend using C instead, it seems to be easier to follow documentation online.
 As an overview, my use-case is that I want to stream a video over RTSP, but require that the video loops.
 Surprisingly, Gstreamer has no built in functionality for this, so I dove deeper.